linthar/rate_limit_challenge/README.md

     if (timestampsList.size() < bucketSize) {
         // there is room for another notification in the bucket
-        // timestamps are stored from descending in order (oldest go last) timestampsList.addLast(notificationTimeInSeconds);
+        // timestamps are stored from descending in order (oldest go fist, the new is added at last) timestampsList.addLast(notificationTimeInSeconds);
     } else {
         // check if there is room for a new notification throw new RateLimitExceededException(WINDOW_BUCKET_IS_FULL_MESSAGE);
     }
 }

 ```